-- Small group and interactive learning in theory courses that enhance knowledge.
+- Small group and interactive learning in theory courses enhance knowledge.

-- State-of-the-art simulation center on the Grand Island Campus with 4 adult, 1 pediatric, 1 newborn, and 1 birthing hi-fidelity simulators, plus 6 mid-fidelity simulators on site.
+- State-of-the-art simulation center on the Grand Island Campus with 4 adult, 1 pediatric, 1 newborn and 1 birthing hi-fidelity simulators.
+Mid-fidelity simulators are on each campus.

 - Onsite simulation instructor and coordinator that collaborate with your clinical instructor to provide a safe environment to learn and experience entire management of patient care.

-- Individualized remediation plans with 2 Nursing Success Coordinators to support effective study skills
+- Individualized remediation plans with Nursing Success Coordinators to support effective study skills

 - Skills labs to perfect your nursing technical skills

 - Recognition of academic honors through Organization of Associate Degree of Nursing Honor Society: Delta Nu.